Author: Elaine Cunningham

 The characters’ conflicts are solid and well-established.
 By leaving the Underdark, Liriel would lose many of the things that make her special — her privileged position in drow society, her drow-made magical items, her arcane and divine magic, some of her natural magical talents, and the favour of Lloth — and she’s afraid of becoming just some random elf in a hostile environment.
 Fair enough!
 But the resolution feels like a copout because in the end, her desertion doesn’t require her to sacrifice anything she cares about.
 Elistraee starts giving her clerical magic to replace her Lloth-granted powers.
 The Windwalker allows her to keep her arcane magic, natural abilities, and magical items.
 She doesn’t like anyone in Menzoberranzan enough to be tempted to stay or to be hurt by leaving.
 Her character arc would have been so much better if it felt like she’d been forced to give something meaningful up, but it never happens.
 Fyodor’s central conflict works much better — he fears that his uncontrollable berserking will eventually lead him to kill innocents and loved ones, and he’s willing to die rather than allow that to happen.
 By the end of the story they’ve made progress on it, but the eventual outcome is still up in the air.

 Villains like Elaith Craulnober and Lucia Thione have been the brightest spots of all of Cunningham’s previous novels, fleshed out with backstories and motivations that give meaning to to the heroes’ struggle.
 I went into Daughter of the Drow hoping for more of the same, but there aren’t any standouts here.
 Nisstyre, a Vhaeraun-worshipping mercenary leader, is generically scheming and evil in a “less well-characterized Jarlaxle” sort of way.
 When he got offed at the end of the story, it didn’t feel like much of a loss.
 Shakti Hunzrin, the fellow priestess-in-training who becomes Liriel’s rival, doesn’t work for me as a villain either because, although she gets some good characterization, you’re never sold on her being a serious threat.
 She’s established at the beginning as the plodding, dull counterpart to the gifted, interesting Liriel, then never scores any significant successes against her nemesis.
-Well, not quite never, I suppose — she’s directly responsible for Liriel leaving Menzoberranzan, but it was obvious from chapter 1 that that was going to happen, so it feels less like Shakti’s victory and more like a fated inevitability.
+Well, not quite never, I suppose — she’s directly responsible for Liriel leaving Menzoberranzan, but it was obvious from Chapter One that that was going to happen, so it feels less like Shakti’s victory and more like a fated inevitability.
 Instead of being aghast at her perfidy, I wanted to shake her hand and thank her for moving the plot forward.

 It’s trying to tackle the same theme as Salvatore’s Homeland: the difficulty of maintaining your individuality in an evil society that tries to grind you down.
 In that novel, we saw how Drizzt and Zaknafein suffered genuine anguish from the conflict between their deeply-held principles and the cruel culture that tried to crush those principles out of them.
 Both of them were faced with choices where upholding their moral code put their lives at terrible risk.
 By that standard, Daughter of the Drow feels like a clumsy effort.
 Liriel’s main problem with drow society is that they want her to go to school and become a priestess, and that doesn’t sound like fun to her.
 Her rebellion comes off as the standard complaint of every spoiled teenager: “You don’t understand me!
 I’m a free spirit and you should let me do whatever I want!”
 I can’t muster any sympathy for that.